 The BioEnergy Atlas: The BioEnergy Atlas is an interactive map used to compare existing and potential biomass feedstock locations with potential biorefinery locations and major product demand centers.

-For more information on Bioenergy Technologies Office infrastructure activities, please visit the Office's Peer Review site.
+For more information on Bioenergy Technologies Office infrastructure activities, please visit the BETO's Peer Review site.

-The Bioenergy Technologies Office also works with several programs and offices within DOE, including the Vehicle Technologies Office, examining effects of intermediate ethanol blends, and the Clean Cities Program, uniting private and public sector stakeholders through outreach focused on the deployment of alternative fuels and infrastructure.
+BETO coordinates with federal agency stakeholders and state, industry, and academic experts to develop a safe, reliable, and cost-effective infrastructure for renewable fuels.
+BETO also works with the Clean Cities Program, uniting private and public sector stakeholders through outreach focused on the deployment of alternative fuels and infrastructure.